zhushun0008/myCaffeLearning/README.md

 ##### 01. Auto-encoder implemented with cuda-convnet
 I have already implemented the first version, which could do the training process but need the data to verify it.

+todo:
+1. format data for feeding into the network
+2. get reconstrcted data from the trained network

+If it is fine, we could move to Deep Convolutional Network for Images Super-Resolution.

 ##### 02. Deep Convolutional Network for Images Super-Resolution